creativecreatorormaybenot/wakelock/example/README.md

 This is a basic example demonstrating the functionality of the wakelock plugin, including enabling & disabling the wakelock and also retrieving the current wakelock status using a `FutureBuilder`.

 If you want to run this example app, you need to run `flutter create .` in the `example` directory (`cd example` from the plugin directory) first.
-This is also necessary when running the Flutter driver tests.
+This is also necessary when running the Flutter Driver tests.

 See [`example/lib/main.dart`](https://github.com/creativecreatorormaybenot/wakelock/blob/master/example/lib/main.dart).